Jimmy Eat World: Invented (2009–2012)

 On June 13, 2008, the band revealed that they would begin work on their seventh album later that year and would also consider, upon the expiration of their contract with Interscope, self-releasing the record.
-Jimmy Eat World performed a tour in early 2009 to commemorate the tenth anniversary of Clarity, completing ten stops across the U.S., performing the entire record on each occasion.
+Jimmy Eat World performed a tour in early 2009 to commemorate the tenth anniversary of Clarity, completing 10 stops across the US, performing the entire record on each occasion.

 On March 22, 2010, the band stated that they were in the process of mixing the next album.
 The band also revealed that, for the first time since Clarity, the album would contain a song with lead vocals provided by original vocalist Linton.
 On June 7, 2010, Jimmy Eat World stated on Twitter: "Our new album is officially done.
 Now we wait for a release date.
 We'll keep you posted."
 Invented, the follow-up album after Chase This Light, was released on September 28, 2010, on Interscope Records, a date that was previously announced on July 14, 2010, in a Jimmy Eat World Twitter update.

 Damage (2013–2015)

 In October 2011, Adkins announced that the band would be writing and recording for their next album.
 Lind stated in a Twitter post that the band will begin recording its next album during the latter part of August 2012 and, on September 5, 2012, another Twitter post stated that recording had begun for the eighth studio album with engineer/producer Alain Johannes.

 On October 5, 2012, Jimmy Eat World posted on Twitter that the band had completed recording its eighth album and that the recording was being mixed at that time; the mastering process then commenced after a November 30, 2012, Twitter update indicated that the mixing process had been completed.
 On January 29, 2013, Jimmy Eat World stated on both its Twitter and Facebook profiles that the eighth studio album was "officially mastered and sequenced".
 In a Twitter post on Lind's individual profile, the drummer revealed that, as of January 29, 2013, the band was still seeking out a record label for the release of the eighth album.
-Lind briefly responded to a fan's query with: "@CallumSty no announcement coming soon. still looking for a label."
+Lind briefly responded to a fan's query with the following: "@CallumSty no announcement coming soon. still looking for a label."